forrestaj64/Red_vs_Blue/project2.md

     With a normal activity level of say 50 requests per hour, the activity may be condensed to a shorter period, especially after a break.

-    A threshold of 100 requests in a 5 minute period would activate this alarm and not be triggered by our normal activity
+    A threshold of 100 requests per 5 minute period would activate this alarm and not be triggered by normal activity.

 System Hardening